Skip to main content

 /coder configure the deployment pipeline and monitoring

-# The orchestrator LLM can dispatch:
+# The LLM orchestrator can dispatch:

 # <agent_call agent="devops-senior" task="Set up CI/CD with GitHub Actions" />